nyu-cds/python-performance-tuning/_episodes/03-line_profiler.md

 * `% Time` - The percentage of time spent on that line relative to the total amount of recorded time spent in the function
 * `Line Contents` - The actual source code of the line

-From the output, you can see that most of the time was spent at lines 7 and 8.
+From the output, you can see that most of the time was spent at lines 7 and 8, and also at line 10.
 If we are to improve the performance of this function, then we should focus on these lines.

 As we have seen previously, one way of improving performance is to use builtin functions rather than Python code.
 Another way is to use a fast library such as NumPy to replace Python code.